Accelerating Sampling-Based Control via Learned Linear Koopman Dynamics: The Problem and Preliminaries

 \section{The Problem and Preliminaries}

-This section first formulates the problem considered in this paper.
-It then briefly reviews the DKO framework for data-driven dynamics approximation.
-Finally, the classic MPPI control method is introduced as a candidate solution to the formulated problem.
+This section first formulates the problem addressed in this paper.
+It then reviews the DKO framework for data-driven dynamics approximation and introduces the classic MPPI control method as a baseline solution to the formulated problem.